surajpanker/funQUIZ-GAME/README.md

-# funQUIZ-GAME
+# FUN-QUIZ-GAME
-* java script advance concept
+* Java script advance concept
-* its advanced topic of java script ,i made game with the help oh this like cloure , function , object also IIFE concept.
+* Its advanced topic of java script ,i made game with the help oh this like cloure , function , object also IIFE concept.
-* also used prototype chain
+* Also used prototype chain
-* we load two scripts sequentially: used callback()
+* We load two scripts sequentially: used callback()